danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 What is the primary purpose of React Compiler?

-To automatically analyze code and apply memoization optimizations without manual use of useMemo, useCallback, and React.memo<!-- .element: class="fragment" -->
+To automatically analyse code and apply memoisation optimisations without manual use of useMemo, useCallback, and React.memo<!-- .element: class="fragment" -->

 Note:
-- Removes need for manual optimization
+- Removes need for manual optimisation
 - Automatically applies best practices
 - Instagram using in production
 - Still experimental but promising